-Stony Brook Medicine offers a co-sponsored integrated three-year podiatric surgery residency with the Northport VA Medical Center fully accredited by the Council of Podiatric Medical Education through 2020.
-Our training programs are designed to prepare physicians for the pursuit of an academic career in podiatric surgery equally as well as for private practice in podiatric surgery.
+Stony Brook Medicine offers an integrated three-year podiatric surgery residency with the Northport VA Medical Center fully accredited by the Council of Podiatric Medical Education through 2020.
+Our training program is designed to prepare physicians for the pursuit of an academic career in podiatric surgery as well as for private practice in podiatric surgery.

-Residents are chosen out of medical school and enter the three-year program which culminates in eligibility for certification in podiatric surgery.
+Residents are chosen out of podiatric medical school and enter the three-year program, which culminates in eligibility for certification in podiatric surgery.
+Currently, the programs accepts three residents per year.

 During the duration of residency, each resident is required to complete the following: